Walk in Wardrobes and Dressing Rooms: What’s the Difference?

 Professionally fitted, your dressing room design should provide everything you desire to get dressed and groomed for the day ahead.
 You can even include built in storage for an ironing board, allowing you to store and take care of your clothes in one space.

 Before you call the designers in, here are a few things you should consider:

-- Do you have space to include seating or a bespoke storage island?
-If not, walk in wardrobes may suit you better.
+- Do you have space to include seating or a bespoke fitted storage island in a dressing room?
+If not, walk-in wardrobes may suit you better.